FabricAttachedMemory/Emulation/README.md

 If a user-space program on the VM opens and memory-maps this file via mmap(2), memory accesses go to the pseudo-physical address space shared across all VMs.
 This file can only be memory-mapped on the VM; read and write is not implemented.To simplify the program, the resource2 file is symlinked at /mnt/fabric_emulation.

 A simple demo program is copied to the home directory of the "fabric" user on each VM.
 Compile it on one node and run it (using sudo to execute).
-Then go to the host VM and "cat /dev/shmem/fabric_em".
+Then go to the host VM and "cat $FAME_FAM".
 You should see uname output from the node.
 Those same contents will appear to all other nodes, too (if you write a program that loads from the shared space instead of storing to it).

 What about syncing between nodes?
-That is left as an exercise to the reader, as it would be in any setup involving a shared global resource.
-Have fun :-)
+For that you need the Librarian, which will be explained shortly...